 In Dmitri’s instructions, this turned out to be the most fiddly for me to do.
 It would have actually made more sense in retrospect, doing all this via a Raspberry Pi 4.
 But I managed it via Windows, and here’s how.

 Note that I found this video very useful, but I ran into problems that the presenter doesn’t, hence carefully pointing you to the right version of Python at time of writing.

 From a Command Prompt you just type pip install rshell and after a few seconds that’s it!

-Again, typing rshell –version at a command prompt should bring up a version number – 0.0.30 for me.
+Again, typing rshell –version (NB. there are two ‘-‘ symbols there) at a command prompt should bring up a version number – 0.0.30 for me.

 Then we need to run rshell.
 At a Command Prompt type rshell -p COM5 –buffer-size 512.
 Replace “COM5” with whichever COM port number you found in the step above.
 Keep this Command Prompt window open.